DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2020-06-01-ordinary_least_square_regression.md

 ---
-title: "Ordinary Least Squares (OLS) Regression: Properties and Applications"
+author_profile: false
 categories:
 - Machine Learning
 - Statistics
 - Data Science
+classes: wide
+date: '2020-06-01'
+excerpt: Discover the foundations of Ordinary Least Squares (OLS) regression, its key properties such as consistency, efficiency, and maximum likelihood estimation, and its applications in linear modeling.
+header:
+  image: /assets/images/data_science_8.jpg
+  overlay_image: /assets/images/data_science_8.jpg
+  show_overlay_excerpt: false
+  teaser: /assets/images/data_science_8.jpg
+keywords:
+- OLS
+- Linear Regression
+- Consistency
+- Maximum Likelihood Estimator
+- Gauss-Markov
+seo_description: A detailed exploration of Ordinary Least Squares (OLS) regression, its properties like consistency, efficiency, and minimum variance, and its applications in statistics, machine learning, and data science.
+seo_title: 'Ordinary Least Squares (OLS) Regression: Understanding Properties and Applications'
+summary: This article covers Ordinary Least Squares (OLS) regression, one of the most commonly used techniques in statistics, data science, and machine learning.
+Learn about its key properties, how it works, and its wide range of applications in modeling linear relationships between variables.
 tags:
 - OLS Regression
 - Linear Regression
 - Gauss-Markov Theorem
 - Maximum Likelihood Estimator
 - Homoscedasticity
-author_profile: false
-seo_title: "Ordinary Least Squares (OLS) Regression: Understanding Properties and Applications"
+title: 'Ordinary Least Squares (OLS) Regression: Properties and Applications'
-seo_description: "A detailed exploration of Ordinary Least Squares (OLS) regression, its properties like consistency, efficiency, and minimum variance, and its applications in statistics, machine learning, and data science."
-excerpt: "Discover the foundations of Ordinary Least Squares (OLS) regression, its key properties such as consistency, efficiency, and maximum likelihood estimation, and its applications in linear modeling."
-summary: "This article covers Ordinary Least Squares (OLS) regression, one of the most commonly used techniques in statistics, data science, and machine learning.
-Learn about its key properties, how it works, and its wide range of applications in modeling linear relationships between variables."
-keywords:
-- OLS
-- Linear Regression
-- Consistency
-- Maximum Likelihood Estimator
-- Gauss-Markov
-classes: wide
 ---

 **Ordinary Least Squares (OLS) regression** is one of the most fundamental techniques in **statistics**, **machine learning**, and **data science** for estimating the parameters of linear regression models.
 By using OLS, we can model the relationship between one or more independent (explanatory) variables and a dependent (response) variable by fitting a line through the data points that minimizes the sum of the squared residuals (the differences between observed and predicted values).